Skip to content

 • top_p (optional): Controls diversity of output generation.

-• stop_sequences (optional): A list of sequences that, when generated, will stop the generation process.
+• stop_sequences (optional): A list of sequences that will stop generation.

 Best Practices

-1. API Key Security: Ensure your Anthropic API key is kept secure and not exposed in your codebase.
+1. API Key Security: Keep your Anthropic API key secure and never expose it in your code.

-2. Model Selection: Choose an appropriate model based on your use case and performance requirements.
+2. Model Selection: Choose appropriate models based on your needs and performance requirements.

-3. Inference Configuration: Experiment with different inference parameters to find the best balance between response quality and speed.
+3. Inference Configuration: Experiment with different parameters to optimize classification accuracy.

 Limitations

-• Classification quality depends on the chosen model and the quality of your system prompt and agent descriptions.
+• Classification quality depends on the quality of agent descriptions and system prompt

-For more information on using and customizing the Multi-Agent Orchestrator, refer to the Classifier Overview and Agents documentation.
+For more information, see the Classifier Overview and Agents documentation.